ImpossiblePlan/app-docs/miroro/privacy-policy.md

 ## Contact Us

-If you have any questions about this privacy policy, please contact us at [ chat@imp.chat ].
+If you have any questions about this privacy policy, please contact us at [ miroro-support@impossible.club ].

 # 隐私政策 — miroro